andrewgreenberg/eaglecad-workshop/README.md

 ## Workshop overview

+- Schematics!
    - What are schematics
    - Schematics that don't suck
    - Making schematics in EAGLE
+   - Schematic Checklist
+- PCB layout!
    - What are PCBs
    - Layouts that don't suck
    - Laying out boards in EAGLE
+   - Layout Checklist